janais9/SOC-Analyst-Portfolio/01-Double-Extension-File-Creation/README.md

 ### 2️⃣ URL Analysis

 - Source URL: `https://frecativideoshd.monster/cats2025.mp4.exe`
+- The URL was reviewed using VirusTotal.
+- At the time of analysis, the URL received **0/90 detections**.
+- The domain `frecativideoshd.monster` received **0/89 detections**.
+- No useful public search results were identified for the domain during the investigation.
+- The absence of detections does not prove that the URL or domain is benign.
-- The domain `frecativideoshd.monster`:
+- The available threat-intelligence checks did not independently confirm the domain as malicious.
-  - Uses the **`.monster`** TLD, frequently abused for low-cost, disposable malicious infrastructure.
-  - Combines generic "video streaming" branding (`video`, `hd`) with a random-looking prefix — typical of scam/malware distribution sites impersonating pirated media or "video codec" download pages.
-  - Directly serves an `.exe` file under a filename crafted to look like a video — matching the double-extension lure.
-- No legitimate video streaming service would serve `.mp4` content as a `.exe` binary.

-**Verdict for this indicator:** 🔴 Malicious — known pattern of malvertising / fake streaming site delivering malware.
+**Verdict for this indicator:** 🟠 Suspicious based on the overall alert context, but not independently confirmed as malicious by the reputation checks performed.

 ---

 ### 3️⃣ Hash Analysis

 - MD5: `14d8486f638375e93cfd240c5dc10b`
-- The hash should be submitted to reputation/sandbox platforms (e.g. VirusTotal, Hybrid Analysis) for confirmation.
-- Combined with the delivery method (fake video site) and the double-extension technique, this hash is consistent with a **generic malware dropper/loader** — commonly distributed through fake streaming or "codec download" campaigns.
+- The MD5 hash was checked using VirusTotal.
+- No useful file detection results were available from the lookup performed.
+- Therefore, the hash could not independently confirm the file as malicious.

-**Verdict for this indicator:** 🔴 Malicious (pending/confirmed via threat intel lookup).
+**Verdict for this indicator:** 🟠 Inconclusive.

 ---

 ### 4️⃣ User and Host Analysis

-- Host `LPT-HR-009` is a laptop, consistent with an HR department asset (naming convention suggests HR team).
-- User `S.Conway` initiated the download via normal browsing activity in `chrome.exe` — no evidence of automated/scripted delivery, suggesting a **social engineering** vector (user searching for or clicking a link to "cat videos").
-- No indication (within current evidence) that the file was executed — the alert fired on **file creation**, not process execution.
-This is a critical distinction for scoping impact.
+- Host: `LPT-HR-009`
+- User: `S.Conway`
+- Process: `chrome.exe`
+- The file was created in the user's `Downloads` directory.
+- The available alert evidence associates the file creation with Chrome and an external URL.
+- The current alert evidence does not show that the executable was launched or executed.

+This limits the confirmed scope of the activity to the **file creation stage**.

 ---